raylsnetwork/rayls-setup/docker/README.md

 git clone git@github.com:raylsnetwork/rayls-setup.git
 cd rayls-setup/docker
 ```
 We are providing here a `.env` file that includes the required environment variables.
-Please change the value of your changeID and Identification Name.
+Please change the value where have a comment `# Change this`

 You can generate private keys and relayer secrets using the provided `make` commands.